Anastasiaromina/Anastasia-s_portfolio/README.md

 SJ State

 # Jobs
-Models for NVS Models in the Bay Area
+## Models for NVS Models in the Bay Area
+[] Work with music asrtist from around the bay area
+[] Deliver energy to the music video
+[] Communicate and collaborate ideas
+[] Help create the vision the artist want for their video

-Brand Ambassdor for Sonas Marketing
+## Brand Ambassdor for Sonas Marketing
+[] Meet sales goals
+[] Demonstate products to consumers
+[] Answer questions related to products
+[] Make a connection that leaves a great impression of the product to consumers

-Street Team Marketer/Inter at YBR Promotions
+## Street Team Marketer/Inter at YBR Promotions
+[] Pass out fliers and material to people at events
+[] Educate people about events in the bay area
+[] Add to social media aaccounts
+[] Capture photos of people holding fliers

-Chocolate Expert at Fog City News
+## Chocolate Expert at Fog City News

 # Skills
 Punctual